Kris Weston

 Kristian "Kris" Weston (a.k.a.
 Thrash) (born 1972) is a British electronic musician, producer and remixer best known for his work as a member of the Orb.
 Around the beginning of his career, he worked with Andrew Weatherall on remixes of Meat Beat Manifesto, remixed for Primal Scream, Saint Etienne, U2 and others.
 He was still a teen when working on the first few albums by the Orb.

-Thrash was with the Orb for less than five years, from around 1990 to the end of 1995.
+Thrash was with the Orb for around five years, during their most popular period from around 1990 to the end of 1995.
 He appeared on the Orb albums and the many remixes they did during this period, including the album FFWD, a collaboration with Robert Fripp that is credited to Fripp, Thomas Fehlmann, Weston, and Alex Paterson.
 He also worked with Fortran 5 on their first album Blues.

 Career

 Late 1980s – early 1990s

 In 1990 and 1991, Weston performed remixes for many pop groups including Depeche Mode, Miranda Sex Garden, and Bananarama under the name Thrash.